Repurposing LCD screens from laptops into functional photo frames and monitors.

 At our TechReCommerce Lab, we take old electronics and we give them a new life.
 We call this process Hybrid Recycling.

 Our first hybrid recycling project was to transform scrapped laptop screens into electronic photo frames and dual monitors.
 These utility designs are also stylish and can be shown off in a home or office.

 Why Hybrid Recycling?

 We take in tons of unwanted laptops and salvage them however possible.
-Unfortunately, not everything in a laptop can be recycled or currently there is not a worthwhile marketplace to resell certain components leading to waste.
+Unfortunately, not everything in a laptop can be recycled and there is not currently a worthwhile marketplace to resell certain components, leading to waste.
 One of these components in a laptop is the LCD Screen.

 The LCDs that were removed from laptops simply couldn’t be plugged into an SD card and cycle through photos on the screen.
 Specialty controller boards were needed to hook up to the LCDs that would take in inputs and translate them to the screen.
 These controller boards accept not only flash drives that hold photos, but also HDMI and VGA inputs, which makes the photo frame also a functional monitor.

 Controller board used for our LCD Frame Project